Relax-LiuZiyan/Story-writer/DPDK/DPDK学习杂记.md

 	/* Call lcore_mainloop() on each remaining slave lcore. */
 	/* Bind and run the lcore_mainloop function on all slave lcore except the master lcore  */ RTE_LCORE_FOREACH_SLAVE(lcore_id) {
-		rte_eal_remote_launch(lcore_mainloop, NULL, lcore_id);
+		/* This function must be called by the timer bound core to update the timer. */ rte_eal_remote_launch(lcore_mainloop, NULL, lcore_id);
 	}